Sumon-Kayal/BAI/CONTRIBUTING.md

 Please **do not** submit translation pull requests to the main branch.

-Instead, contribute translations through the dedicated **Translations** branch:
+Instead, contribute translations through the dedicated **Translations** branch.
+Open your pull request with `Translations` as the base branch:

 https://github.com/Sumon-Kayal/BAI/tree/Translations